MFTabriz/slabcc/manual.rst

 ==================================
 - Shape of the VASP files cell is limited to orthogonal cells.
 - Maximum line length of the input file (slabcc.in) is 4000 bytes.
-- SBPLX/BOBYQA algorithms cannot be used for optimization of the models with multiple localized Gaussian charges.
+- SBPLX/BOBYQA algorithms cannot be used for optimization of the models with more than 2 localized Gaussian charges.
 COBYLA algorithm must be used in these cases.
 - Bessel expansion of the Poisson equation cannot be used for the calculation of isolated energies for the 2D models with anisotropic in-plane screening, trivariate Gaussian model change, or the models which are not surrounded by the vacuum (diel_out > 1).
 Extrapolation method must be used in these cases.

 ===============